Maddaloni: Main sights

 The city is at the base of one of the Tifata hills, the towers of its medieval castle and the Church of San Michele crowning the heights above.
-The fine old palace of the Caraffa family (once dukes of Maddaloni), the old college now named after Giordano Bruno, and the institute for the sons of soldiers are the chief points of interest.
+The fine old palace of the Caraffa family (once dukes of Maddaloni), the old college now named after Giordano Bruno, and the institute for the sons of soldiers are the main points of interest.

-The Gothic church of Santa Margherita has a series of 15th-century frescoes by the Florentine painter Giovanni Balducci.
-The church of the Annunziata has a series of early 17th century paintings that decorate the rich wooden ceiling.
-Many of the works were patronized by the local feudal lords, the Carafa family.
+The Gothic church of Santa Margherita has a series of 15th-century frescoes.
+The church of the Annunziata has a series of early 17th century paintings that decorate the rich wooden ceiling by the Florentine painter Giovanni Balducci.
+The Church of Corpus Domini has many interesting paintings and a beautiful altar by Vanvitelli.